Law of Computer Technology

 5. Intellectual Property: Trade secrets and confidentiality agreements.
 Copyright: fair use, software copyrights.
 Patents: what is patentable, how patents are obtained, software patents, Internet patents.

-6. Government Regulation: AI regulation, Net neutrality, statups and venture capital, computer crime.
+6. Government Regulation: AI law and regulation, Net neutrality, antitrust principles, computer crime.

 No legal background is required or assumed.
 This is not a law school course.